 Few sons take over the family business and the old (and complicated) art of making chechias is slowly becoming extinct.
 The chechia, which is soft and flexible, is not to be confused with the fez (also called "fez Stambouli" or "fez megidi") which is rigid, conical and more a top hat.The chechia was also adopted by various regiments of French African troops, including the Zouaves and played a significant role in the American Civil War's Zouave regiments.

-Chechias in Bordeaux (maroon) dense merino wool, made by Troudi Belhassen
+Chechias in Bordeaux (maroon) and blue dense merino wool, made by Troudi Belhassen